-The planting of many different species of trees in relatively close proximity creates a place where people can learn to identify and appreciate the diversity of species in the area.
-Beaver lake Nature Center’s Arboretum is also simply as aesthetically refreshing place for a walk, and with excellent habitat it offers, a perfect place to view wildlife.
+The planting of many different species of trees in relative proximity creates a place where people can learn to identify and appreciate the diversity of species in the area.
+Beaver Lake Nature Center’s Arboretum is also simply an aesthetically refreshing place for a walk, and with the excellent habitat, it offers, a perfect place to view wildlife.

 American Hornbeam- Carpinus caroliniana